Der Ruf (newspaper): In Germany

 After returning to Germany Andersch and Richter, along with several others from Fort Kearny, founded a new newspaper, also called Der Ruf.
 This iteration of Der Ruf grew to a circulation of 100,000 subscribers.
-It promoted socialist and democratic ideals while harshly criticizing the American occupation.
-They intended to use this paper to promote the idea that the war had provided Germany with the opportunity to rebuild the entire society in a way that would promote peace in Europe.
+It promoted social democracy while harshly criticizing the American occupation.
+They intended to use this paper to promote the idea that the war had provided German people with the opportunity to rebuild the entire society in a way that would promote peace in Europe.
 They wanted Germany to unite with the rest of Europe, but they became frustrated with the allied occupation of Germany.
 They did not want Germany to be dominated by either the United States or the Soviet Union.
 At times the paper was seen as being overly nationalistic.
-The growing antagonism between the United States and Soviet Russia, along with their refusal to take sides led American military authorities to remove Andersch and Richter as editors of the paper in 1947, at which point they founded Group 47.
+The growing antagonism between the United States and Soviet Russia, along with their refusal to take sides led American military authorities to remove Andersch and Richter as editors of the paper in 1947, at which point they helped to found the hugely influential Group 47 literary movement.
 After their departure, they were replaced as editors by Erich Kuby.